Changing your mind on the subconscious level

 Using these core elements, hypnosis facilitates the change of perceptions of memories, which in turn changes perceptions of the self and hence, behavior.
 It’s all a very neat little package.
 The past can be neither changed nor escaped, but our emotional and intellectual attitudes toward it can be radically altered.
 Change happens in the subconscious.
 Since emotions play a large role in our activity, thoughts and actions, they are an intuitive seat of transformation.

 The truth is, we all go in and out of hypnotic states throughout the day.
 When you read, watch TV, drive or stare at the horizon you automatically slip into a hypnotic trance.

 How hypnosis works is very simple.
 You simply choose to settle yourself comfortably and follow the suggestions of the hypnotist to shift your mind in such a way that you have direct access to your subconscious mind, which is ready and waiting for your guidance.

 A few key things to know about hypnosis:

 Throughout the entire session you will be awake and aware.

 You can choose to come out of hypnosis at any second.

 Hypnosis is about choosing to alter your state of focus to such a degree that the conscious mind sets aside its critical factor and allows the subconscious mind to engage in change.

-Hypnosis for treating trauma and PTSD is science-backed.
-Multiple studies have proven the efficacy (often above other more conventional interventions) of hypnosis in creating substantial and long-lasting change in relieving trauma.
+Science backs hypnosis to support trauma and PTSD recovery.
+Multiple studies have proven the efficacy (often above other more conventional interventions) of hypnosis in creating substantial and long-lasting change.